What Should I Do With My Life?

 Never stop learning

 Incorporate more learning into your life as you explore your interests.
 How might you be able to expand your responsibilities at your current job?
 Are there additional projects you want to take on to see if you like them or other teams you want to support?
 If you’re drawing a blank on how to learn more at your current job, vow to learn more during your free time.
-Take a few Lynda courses that spark your interest and read books about out-of-the-box topics to stretch your thinking.
-You never know what topics you may love unless you try them out.
+Take a few Lynda courses that spark your interest, read books about out-of-the-box topics to stretch your thinking, or explore how graduate school can help set your life on the path you want.
+You never know what topics or opportunities you may enjoy unless you try them out.

 Take time to reflect

 Never stop learning includes learning even more about yourself.
 Do you know your Myers-Briggs personality?
 Your strengths from StrengthFinders?
 Take personality assessments and then reflect on what they mean.
 Also, take the time to ask your friends and family what they think your strengths are and what your ideal career might look like.
-Sometimes getting outside opinions provides the valuable insight you’re missing about your life
+Sometimes getting outside opinions provides the valuable insight you’re missing about your life.
+Whatever you do, document it.
+This is exactly what you’ll need when you are ready to draft your career plan.

 Shake up your life